-An Introduction to Walking in Madeira
+An Introduction to Madeira walking holidays

-Best known for its cornucopia of gourmet food and wine, year-round mild sunny climate and breath-taking scenery everywhere you look, Madeira is the ideal destination to visit at any time of year.
+Best known for its cornucopia of gourmet food and wine, year-round, mild, sunny climate and breath-taking scenery everywhere you look, Madeira is the ideal destination to visit at any time of year.
 Our walking holiday in Madeira is focused on the south and eastern parts of the island, where you’ll have the chance to stay in small charismatic villages full of friendly locals, explore lush green levada walking trails and feel on top of the world as you perch on the highest peak in Madeira.

 When walking in Madeira, you’ll clearly see how important the dramatic scenery and botanical wonders are to the local people.
 Well-maintained tropical gardens, seemingly endless irrigation channels with accompanying walking trails and tempting restaurants where only authentic Madeiran cuisine is served are all testament to how much the locals love their home and culture.

 Best time of year for Walking in Madeira